Protestors gathered Saturday evening near scene of shooting

 “My daughter got a phone call,” she said as she wept.
 “It said that the police shot him.”

 When speaking with CNN affiliate KABC, Morgan claimed that the LAPD had not given her any information about her son.

-As with any officer-involved shooting, LAPD's Force Investigation Division will investigate and present its findings to Police Chief Charlie Beck.
-The chief, along with the LAPD board of commissioners, will determine whether the officer complied with the department procedures.
+As with any officer-involved shooting, LAPD’s Force Investigation Division will investigate and present its findings to Beck.
+The chief, along with the LAPD board of commissioners, will determine whether officers complied with department procedures.

-The Los Angeles District Attorney's Office also plans to review evidence collected during the investigation.
+The Los Angeles District Attorney’s Office also plans to investigate.

 Crowds gathered near the scene of the shooting and remained there into the evening, but the demonstrations were peaceful.
 Police monitoring the protest initially wore riot gear, but removed it later, according to CNN affiliate KTLA.

 The incidents follow recent police-involved shootings in El Cajon, California; Tulsa, Oklahoma; and Charlotte, North Carolina.
 The shooting victims in El Cajon and Tulsa were unarmed, but questions remain on whether the victim in Charlotte had a weapon.